talos-bots/TalOS/README.md

 ### Create Constructs
 - Export to V2 Cards **(Done)**
 - Create AI Assistants or RP Characters. **(Done)**
+- Use LLM to help you create persona details for your character.
+- Use Stable Diffusion to create profile images for your character. **(Done)**
 ### Thoughts **(In Progress)**
 - Have your Construct or RP Character think inside of Discord, or the chat window.
 - Adds depth to Characters, and will likely increase quality of RP and chat output.